C# Get PDF Page Count

 Console.WriteLine($"Web PDF contains {pages} pages");

-When dealing with multiple PDF files in a site or application, you can efficiently process them in a loop.
-This approach is familiar to developers who work with file systems:
+When dealing with multiple PDF files, you can efficiently process them in a loop.
+This approach is familiar to any developer who works with the .NET file system APIs:

 using IronPdf;